DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

  -5.0 if West or +5.0 if East of the Prime Meridian by 5 time zones.

-   Now we have a reasonable place to start if we wish to calculate the sunrise
+&nbsp;&nbsp;&nbsp;   Now we have a reasonable place to start if we wish to calculate the sunrise
 or sunset for your location.
 It works for most locations except those at or past the arctic circles.  (+/- 90.0 degrees latitude).
 Note: Of course you will want to know your latitude as well when it comes to calculating rise and set times.

-   I have included methods in this Ruby gem to do exactly that.
+&nbsp;&nbsp;&nbsp;   I have included methods in this Ruby gem to do exactly that.
 See below:
 There are a couple of methods you can try out once you have the ajd set for the date you require.
-Use eot.ajd = 'some ajd at noon time' One method is eot.mean_local_noon_jd and will give you the mean clock time for solar transit if you entered your longitude via eot.longitude = 'your longitude' The other is eot.local_noon_dt which yields the true solar transit time for your location.
+Use eot.ajd = 'some ajd at noon time' One method is eot.mean\_local\_noon\_jd and will give you the mean clock time for solar transit if you entered your longitude via eot.longitude = 'your longitude' The other is eot.local\_noon\_dt which yields the true solar transit time for your location.
 It subtracts the equation of time from your mean noon time.
 One quick note on the graph.
 It shows that clock time is fast or slow and not how much time to add or subtract.